wmde/WikibaseDatabase/README.md

 Currently it contains DBConnectionProvider and LazyDBConnectionProvider which both depend on MediaWiki.
 This is due to legacy reasons, and should not be relied upon, as these will be moved.

-## Tests

-This library comes with a set up PHPUnit tests that cover all non-trivial code.
-You can run these tests using the PHPUnit configuration file found in the root directory.
-The tests can also be run via TravisCI, as a TravisCI configuration file is also provided in the root directory.

 ## Authors